RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/05 Fish Chomp/FishChomp.md

 ##Challenge 6: Change the game: keep a prey alive!
 Sometimes, you can have great new ideas by taking an existing idea and doing the opposite.

 __Modify the game so that, instead of you controlling a fish that tries to eat the others, you control one prey in a sea with lots of Hungry Fish.__ How long can you last before you’re eaten?
+Instead of having a score, how about giving the prey 3 lives and ending the game when they're all gone?

 Save your project